 Research at Nordita is currently supported by a combination of funds from the Nordic Council of Ministers, the Swedish Research Council, the host universities in Stockholm, and via Nordic and European research grants obtained by faculty members.
-These various sources of income for the year 2012 are indicated in the accompanying chart.
+These various sources of income for the year 2014 are indicated in the accompanying chart.

-The move to Stockholm in 2007 was accompanied by the transfer of ownership away from to the Nordic Council of Ministers (NCM) to the host universities.
-At the same time the funding from the NCM was reduced by 50% compared to previous levels in Copenhagen.
-Nevertheless, the financing by the NCM remains the largest source of income for the Institute, amounting to approximately 10.7 million DKK/year according to the current contract between the NCM and the host universities in Stockholm.
-The contract is for the four-year period 2010 - 2013 and is renewable, subject to external performance reviews.
+The move to Stockholm in 2007 was accompanied by the transfer of ownership away from the Nordic Council of Ministers (NCM) to the host universities.
+At the time of the move the funding from the NCM was reduced by 50% compared to previous levels in Copenhagen and a further 20% cut of the remaining NCM funding is being implemented in 2014.
+Nevertheless, the financing by the NCM remains a key source of income for Nordita, amounting to approximately 8.8 million DKK/year, through which many of the core activities of the Institute are funded.
+The current contract between the NCM and the host universities in Stockholm is for the three-year period 2014-2016 and is renewable, subject to external performance reviews.